-Indian Creek Court reserves the right to restrict pets that demonstrate aggressive, threatening, or violent behavior breeds that are specifically prohibited are but not limited to: Doberman pinschers, German shepherds, pit bulls rottweilers or any similar breed/mixes.
+Cascadian Terrace reserves the right to restrict pets that demonstrate aggressive, threatening, or violent behavior.
+Breeds that are specifically prohibited are, but are not limited to: Doberman Pinchers, German Shepherds, Pit Bulls, Rottweilers or any similar breeds/mixes.

+III.
 PREFERENCES & PRIORITIES

 It is the policy of the Property that a preference does not guarantee admission.
 Every applicant must still meet the Property's Tenant Selection Standards for acceptance as a resident.

 In-place residents on the waitlist shall have priority consideration over outside applicants if under/over housed or made a request for a reasonable accommodation.